We all focus on our revenue targets and we obsess over our live pipeline.

 First things first, what value of pipeline do you need to create month in month out?
 Note, this is not how much pipeline you are carrying (think 5x).
 This is how much pipeline you need to create.

-Firstly, take your win ratio (read more about conversion ratios) and multiply that by your revenue target.
+Firstly, take your revenue target and divide that by your win ratio (read more about conversion ratios).
 Hey presto, this is how much fresh pipeline you need to produce month in month out.